-Attempts to understand the biological mechanisms behind group decision making have tended to focus on the factors that promote cooperation, and research has shown that people given a boost of the hormone oxytocin tend to be more cooperative.
+Attempts to understand the biological mechanisms behind group decision-making have centered on promoting cooperation.
+Studies have shown that people receiving a dose of oxytocin hormone tend to be more cooperative.

-Now, in a study recently published in the journal Proceedings of the Royal Society B, researchers have shown that the hormone testosterone has the opposite effect - it makes people act less cooperatively and more egocentrically.
+In a recent study published in the journal Proceedings of the Royal Society B, researchers have demonstrated that the hormone testosterone has the opposite effect — making people more ego-driven and uncooperative.

-The tensions between cooperation and individuals operating in behalf of their own have created a complex interaction that was studied by soft scientists: sociologists and psychologists, from an external observation point, but often never looking at the chemical interaction.
+The tensions between cooperation and individuals operating in behalf of their own have created a complex interaction that soft scientists studied: sociologists and psychologists, from an external observation point, but often never looking at the chemical interaction.

-Applying hard sciences of medicine, physiology, chemistry, and biology, we are finally beginning to unravel the importance of Testosterone and why it gives people in business and life, in some instances can offer a distinct advantage in determining outcomes.
+Applying the hard sciences of medicine, physiology, chemistry, and biology, we are finally beginning to unravel the importance of testosterone and why it gives people in business and life a distinct advantage in determining outcomes.

-Dr. Nick Wright and colleagues at the Wellcome Trust Centre for Neuroimaging at UCL carried out a series of tests using 17 pairs of female volunteers* who had previously never met.
+Dr. Nick Wright and colleagues at the Wellcome Trust Centre for Neuroimaging at UCL conducted a series of tests using 17 pairs of female volunteers who had never met.

-The trial took place over two days, spaced a week apart.
-On one of the days, both volunteers in each pair were given a testosterone supplement; on the other day, they were given a placebo.
+The trial occurred over two days, a week apart.
+On one of the days, both volunteers were given a testosterone supplement; on the other day, they were given a placebo.

-During the experiment, both women sat in the same room and viewed their screen.
-Both individuals saw the same thing.
+Both women sat in the same room and viewed their screens during the experiment.
+Both subjects saw the same thing.

-First, in each trial, they were shown two images, one of which contained a high-contrast target — and their job was to decide individually which model included the mark.
+First, in each trial, they were shown two images, one of which was a high-contrast target — and they needed to decide individually which model included the mark.

-If their individual choices agreed, they received feedback and moved on to the next trial.
+If they both concurred with their individual choices, they received feedback and moved on to the next trial.

-However, if they disagreed, they were asked to collaborate and discuss with their partner to reach a joint decision.
-One of the pairs then input this mutual decision.
+But if they disagreed, they were asked to discuss their differences with their partner and reach a joint conclusion.
+One of the pairs then enters this mutual decision.

-The researchers found that, as expected, cooperation enabled the group to perform much better than the individuals alone when individuals had received only the placebo.
+The researchers discovered that, as anticipated, cooperation allowed the group to perform way better than the subjects alone when they had only received the placebo.

-But, when given a testosterone supplement, the benefit of cooperation was markedly reduced.
+But, when given a testosterone supplement, the benefit of cooperation was dramatically lowered.